DaikiBenedek/GA-LoL-Draft/README.md

 This program is an implementation of a **Genetic Algorithm** applied to team selection in *League of Legends*.
 It allows the user to explore evolutionary optimization by configuring key parameters of the simulation.

+### Additional Materials

+This repository also includes a **PDF document** containing the full investigation article.
+It describes the theoretical background, methodology, and detailed results of the project for a comprehensive understanding of the approach and findings.

 ### How it works

 1. When you run the program, it asks you to provide: